Vedant2254/Fundme-hardhat-blockchain/Readme.md

 I would like to thank [FreeCodeCamp](https://www.freecodecamp.org/) and [PatrickCollins](https://github.com/PatrickAlphaC) for providing such a comprehensive blockchain development course for free.

+## Issues

+1. Only works on Goerli testnet for now.
+Will be soon made workable on other testnets.

 ## Contact

 <a href="mailto:pvedant2002@gmail.com"><img src="https://img.icons8.com/color/30/null/gmail--v1.png"/></a>